 For example, AR can be used in retail to provide customers with interactive product demonstrations, allowing them to see how products look and function in real-life scenarios.
 In the manufacturing industry, AR can aid in the assembly and maintenance of products by providing workers with step-by-step instructions and information overlaid on the physical equipment.

 AR can also be used in training and education, allowing employees to experience simulated scenarios and acquire new skills in a safe and controlled environment.
 By incorporating AR, SMBs can differentiate themselves and gain a competitive advantage in their respective industries.

+So there we have it, that was everything you need to know about AR in our comprehensive guide.
 Never considered using AR in your business before?
 Done it a million times?
 It doesn’t matter what stage you’re at.
 Choosing an augmented reality agency is tough, but at REYDAR we have been developing AR solutions and experiences for over a decade now and we are all ears when it comes to new projects, if you’ve got an idea, talk with one of our AR experts today.